d-stephenson/d-stephenson.github.io/_posts/2021-04-02-journal-six-dat602.md

 <h4>Aggregated Queries</h4>

-Aggregate functions perform calculations on a set of values to return a single value, these types of functions ignore values that are <code>NULL</code> and are commonly used with the SELECT statement and GROUP BY clause.
+Aggregate functions perform calculations on a set of values to return a single value, these types of functions ignore values that are <code>NULL</code> and are commonly used with the <code>SELECT</code> statement and <code>GROUP BY</code> clause.

 An aggregate query can include the following clauses: